wotbrew/cinq/README.md

 ## Query

-With `cinq` programmer writes queries in the style of a clojure `for` loop.
+With `cinq` the programmer writes queries in the style of a clojure `for` loop.

 ```clojure
 (q [l lineitem